emredagli/physics-constants-explorer/research/README.md

 I am a software engineer with a background in Scientific Computing and Physics and over 20 years of experience.
 Last 4 years I am mainly working in big data related subjects and domains.

-In my high school years, I was selected to the Physics Olympic team of my home country (The Republic of Turkey) and won the honourable mention award in [IPhO 1996 (XXVII Oslo, Norway)](https://www.ipho-new.org/documentations/#statistics).
+I won the honourable mention award in [IPhO 1996 (XXVII Oslo, Norway)](https://www.ipho-new.org/documentations/#statistics).
 In the same year, I decided to study computer engineering.

-The first idea of this program is based on a conversation I had with Atilim Cetin, a close friend of mine, about 20 years ago.
-I am pleased that after 20 years, I could manage to implement this approach with the guidance of my friends and teachers.
+Although more than 20 years have passed, I am pleased to be able to use my physics knowledge to develop such an application.

-I would like to express my gratitude to my physics teachers who made me love physics:
+I would like to express my gratitude to my physics teachers who made me love physics during these years:

 * Physics Teacher Rafet Kamer, Physics Olympiads
 * Prof. Dr. K. Sinan Bilikmen, METU-Physics